pengfeng/ask.py/README.md

 # right now we use OpenAI API
 export LLM_API_KEY="your-openai-api-key"

-# run the program, the first run will take a while to download the embedding model
+# run the program
 python ask.py -q "What is an LLM agent?"

-# we can specify more search parameters such as date_restrict and target_site
+# we can specify more parameters to control the behavior such as date_restrict and target_site
 python ask.py --help
 Usage: ask.py [OPTIONS]